ethan-young/seccyd-wj-subtests/manuscript/README.md

 We used the Woodcock-Johnson (WJ) Cognitive and Achievement standardized test battery to examine performance across 10 subtests (Woodcock et al., 1990; Woodcock, 1990).
-The SECCYD administered the WJ five times over the 54 month, 1<sup>st</sup> grade, 3<sup>rd</sup> grade, 5<sup>th</sup>
+The SECCYD administered the WJ five times: in the 54 month, 1<sup>st</sup> grade, 3<sup>rd</sup> grade, 5<sup>th</sup>
 grade, and 15-year assessments.

 There are two WJ test batteries, the cognitive and achievement tests.
-The WJ cognitive test includes the Memory for Names, Memory for Sentences, Verbal Analogies, Incomplete Words, and Picture Vocabulary subtests (see below for descriptions).
-The WJ achievement battery includes Letter-Word Identification, Passage Completion, Calculations, Applied Problems, and Word Attack subtests (see below for descriptions).
+The WJ cognitive test includes the Memory for Names, Memory for Sentences, Verbal Analogies, Incomplete Words, and Picture Vocabulary subtests (described later).
+The WJ achievement battery includes Letter-Word Identification, Passage Comprehension, Calculations, Applied Problems, and Word Attack subtests (described later).

 For all tests, we analyzed standard scores, which are equivalent to IQ scores (e.g., *M* = 100, *SD* = 15).
 Using standard scores for subtests